tms4517/RISC-V_DDCA/single-cycle/single-cycle.md

 ### PC

-The program counter (PC) consists of 32 flip flops (FF) that store the current instruction and its input *nextPc*, indicates the address of the next instruction.
+The program counter (PC) consists of 32 flip flops (FF) that store the current instruction.
+Its input *nextPc*, indicates the address of the next instruction.

 ### Instruction Memory

 The instruction memory has a single read port (simplification).
-It takes a 32-bit instruction *address* input, and reads the 32-bit data from that address onto the output, *instruction*.
+It takes a 32-bit instruction, *i_address*, and reads the 32-bit data from that address onto the *o_instruction* port.

 ### Register File

 The register file consists of 32-registers of 32-bits each.
-It consists of two *readAddress* ports that read data from the memory elements to their respective *readData* ports.
-It also consists of a *writeAddress* port that *writeData* to the memory element when *writeEnable* is asserted.
+It consists of two *i_readAddressX* ports, that read data from the memory elements to their respective *o_readDataX* ports.
+It also consists of an *i_writeAddress* port, that writes data from the *i_writeData* port to the memory element when *i_writeEnable* is asserted.

 ### Data Memory